Roman Finds Group Meetings

 Hella Eckardt – Immigrant soldiers at Hollow Banks Quarry, Scorton?
 New work on crossbow brooches, burial rites and isotopes

-There are many other sessions that will be of interest to members of the group including:
+There were many other sessions of interest to members of the group including:

 - Insularity and Identity in the Roman Mediterranean

 - Return to the Sauce: new investigations concerning amphorae and their contexts

 - Clay and Cult: Roman terracottas and their production and use in domestic, religious and funerary contexts